 See how you’ve taken the steps to instantly identify what they came there for, how you can deliver it and which ways they can go about getting it?

 After this is the perfect opportunity to tell them about your free, irresistible offer.
 The fact is that if someone has scrolled through the welcome guide to get to that point, chances are they’re at least somewhat open and receptive to what you want to share.

 Then comes the part that so many people forget (or never have time for, because they’re stuck on the first three steps).

 Step 4: What Happens Next?

-Moving near the end of the funnel, you have all the marketing activities that end in -sell: cross-sell, up-sell and next-sell.
-But don’t forget the people part of the equation in your rush to sell, sell, sell.
+Moving near the end of the funnel, you have all of the marketing activities that end in -sell: cross-sell, up-sell and next-sell.
+But, don’t forget the people part of the equation in your rush to sell, sell, sell.

 - You get something for referring a customer (in the case of Dropbox, free space)

 - Your referral gets something for nothing (more space in their account)

 The more friends you invite that end up subscribing, the more space you get for your own account.